Correct and Optimal: the Regular Expression Inference Challenge: REIC Metrics and Baselines

 For inference on the test set, we use the trained ReGPT models to generate $1k$ solutions for each instance: one greedily, and the remaining solutions using Nucleus Sampling \cite{holtzman2019curious}.
 We keep the best solution as measured by PN Ratio; in cases of ties, we keep the solution with lower cost according to the test instance cost function.

-On our inference setup, sampling $1,000$ REs with ReGPT takes roughly the same time as sampling $10$ solutions with StarChat$\beta$.
+In our inference setup, sampling $1,000$ REs with ReGPT takes roughly the same time as sampling $10$ solutions with StarChat$\beta$.
 However, for a better comparison, we also report ReGPT performance when generating 10 solutions.
+We provide training and inference details in the appendix.